-For individual projects and operations, 11 indicators are sampled to manually verify that the information provided meets the required criteria and definition against which they are being scored.
-For each indicator 20 random samples are selected from the data for review.
-A minimum of ten of these samples (the relevant project document or data) need to pass sampling to be scored as IATI data.
-If less than 20 activities passed the indicator, then all of the relevant documents or data are reviewed and at least half of these must be approved in order to be scored as IATI data.
-The sampled indicators are:
+For individual projects and operations, 12 indicators are sampled to manually verify that the information provided meets the required criteria and definition against which they are being scored.
+A first round of sampling is carried out at the start of the data collection process after the first set of data is pulled.
+Where indicators failed sampling or passed on the margin, feedback is provided identifying the problems with the data so publishers can fix issues before the final data pull.
+A second round of sampling is carried out at the end of the process.
+The results of this second round are reflected in the final indicator scores.
+For each indicator 12 random samples are selected from the data for review.
+A minimum of six of these samples (the relevant project document or data) need to pass sampling to be scored as IATI data.4